Stewardship (theology)

 Stewardship is further supported and sustained theologically on the understanding of God's holiness as found in such verse as: Genesis 1:2, Psalm 104, Psalm 113, 1 Chronicles 29:10-20, Colossians 1:16, and Revelation 1:8.
 There is a strong link between stewardship and environmentalism.
 Environmental stewardship is typically thought of as entailing reducing human impacts into the natural world.
 Philosopher Neil Paul Cummins wrote that humans have a special stewardship role on the planet as those who, through their technology, can save life from otherwise certain elimination.
 This is a modern-day interpretation of Noah's Ark, the cornerstone of human stewardship being technological protection and regulation.

 Christian views

-Christian Stewardship refers to the responsibility that Christians have in maintaining and using wisely the gifts that God has bestowed.
+Christian Stewardship is the responsibility that Christians have in maintaining and using wisely the gifts that God has bestowed.
 God wishes human beings to be his collaborators in the work of creation, redemption and sanctification.
 Increasingly this has referred to environmental protectionism.
 This also includes traditional Christian Ministries that share the resources of treasure, time and talent.

 Biblical references

 An example of stewardship is in Genesis 2:15.
 "And the LORD God took the man, and put him into the garden of Eden to dress it and to keep it."
 The concept is also seen in Leviticus 25:1-5 "The LORD said to Moses on Mount Sinai, 2 "Speak to the Israelites and say to them: 'When you enter the land I am going to give you, the land itself must observe a Sabbath to the LORD.
 3 For six years sow your fields, and for six years prune your vineyards and gather their crops.
 4 But in the seventh year the land is to have a Sabbath of rest, a Sabbath to the LORD.
 Do not sow your fields or prune your vineyards.
 5 Do not reap what grows of itself or harvest the grapes of your untended vines.
 The land is to have a year of rest."
 The implication is that the land is not to be exhausted or abused for short-term gains.

 Stewardship in Christianity follows from the belief that human beings are created by the same God who created the entire universe and everything in it.
 To look after the Earth, and thus God's dominion, is the responsibility of the Christian steward.
 A useful quote explaining stewardship can be found in Psalm 24:1: "The Earth is the Lord's and all that is in it, the world, and those who live in it".

-A broader concept of stewardship is illustrated in Jesus’ parable of the "talents", which refer to an amount of money but by implication (and by common use of the word in English) as "abilities."
+A broader concept of stewardship is illustrated in Jesus’ parable of the "talents", which refer to an amount of money but by implication (and by common use of the word in English) as "abilities".